 Birmingham’s 200-year history of jewellery production is told right here.
 Go on a guided tour of the Smith & Pepper jewellery factory, check out jewellery made from the most exotic of materials and treat yourself to some locally made bling.
 Definitely a ‘to do’ if you’re on one of those weekend breaks in Birmingham.

 In the 19th-century, 75% of everything written in the world was done so with a pen from Birmingham.
 Which, in case you were wondering, explains why there’s a pen museum in Birmingham.
 Take part in a calligraphy session, make your own pen nib or check out the fine writing instruments on display.

 Travel the world, fly a Boeing 747 over Vegas, test your slot car skills and add to your Hornby collection at Birmingham’s world of miniature transport.

 Getting around Birmingham

 When it comes to getting around, Birmingham’s public transport network is top-notch - great to know if you’re in town on business.
-State-of the-art trams connect Birmingham to Wolverhampton via West Bromwich as well as link up various areas of the city.
+State-of the-art trams connect Birmingham to Wolverhampton via West Bromwich as well as linking up various areas of the city.
 Birmingham Airport is easy to get to (it’s about 6 miles from the city centre).
-New Street train station has direct lines to most the UK’s main cities, and Snow Hill and Moor Street stations serve local and national destinations - including London.
+New Street train station has direct lines to most of the UK’s main cities, and Snow Hill and Moor Street stations serve local and national destinations - including London.
 What’s more, New Street and Snow Hill are only a five-minute walk from the Colmore Business District, so if you’re looking for Birmingham business hotels, staying at a Premier Inn will put you close to where you need to be.